mtgmetaio/changelog/README.md

 [MTGmeta.io](https://mtgmeta.io) log of the most important changes made (design, code, structure or new implementations).

+### 2020-12-08
+- small code improvments
+- search improvements (can filter for format and includes players now)

 ### 2020-11-09
 - design optimizations
 - some small improvments in descriptions